-- All function arguments, except the control string, must be pointers to variables. - Format specifications contained in the control string should match the arguments in order. - Input data items must be separated by spaces and must match the variables receiving the input in the same order. - The reading will be terminated, when scanf encounters a 'mismatch' of data or a character that is not valid for the value being read. - When searching for a value, scanf ignores line boundaries and simply looks for the next appropriate character. - Any unread data items in a line will be considered as part of the data input line to the next scanf call. - When the field width specifier w is used, it should be large enough to contain the input data size. - Never end the format string with whitespace.
-It is a fatal error! - · The scanf reads until: - A whitespace character is found in a numeric specification, or
+- 1. All function arguments, except the control string, must be pointers to variables. - 2.
+Format specifications contained in the control string should match the arguments in order. - 3.
+Input data items must be separated by spaces and must match the variables receiving the input in the same order. - 4.
+The reading will be terminated, when scanf encounters a 'mismatch' of data or a character that is not valid for the value being read. - 5.
+When searching for a value, scanf ignores line boundaries and simply looks for the next appropriate character. - 6.
+Any unread data items in a line will be considered as part of the data input line to the next scanf - 7.
+When the field width specifier w is used, it should be large enough to contain the input data size.